1 Legal and enforcement framework

 8.3 What are the key responsibilities of the data protection officer?

-- awareness raising and training of staff involved in processing operations; and
+- facilitate capacity building of staff involved in data processing operations;

 8.4 Can the role of the data protection officer be outsourced in your jurisdiction?
 If so, what requirements, restrictions and best practices should be considered in this regard?